-In the tape, Mr. Nightingale narrated a story that emphasizes why one should look under their own feet for the treasure they seek.
+In the tape, Mr. Nightingale narrated a story emphasizing why one should look under their own feet for the treasure one seeks.
 And they must do it before even thinking of traveling miles and miles of deserts, wilderness, and bone-chilling cold to discover a simple truth: what they were looking for was right there, under the very ground they abandoned.

 And then, I pondered: